Dominion

-"Dominion status" was first accorded to Canada, Australia, New Zealand, Newfoundland, South Africa, and the Irish Free State at the 1926 Imperial Conference through the Balfour Declaration of 1926, recognising Great Britain and the Dominions as "autonomous communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown and freely associated as members of the British Commonwealth of Nations".
-Their full legislative independence was subsequently confirmed in the 1931 Statute of Westminster.
-Later India, Pakistan, and Ceylon (now Sri Lanka) also became dominions, for short periods of time.
+In 1925, the government of the United Kingdom created the Dominions Office from the Colonial Office, although for the next five years they shared the same secretary in charge of both offices.
+"Dominion status" was first accorded to Australia, Canada, the Irish Free State, New Zealand, Newfoundland, and South Africa at the 1926 Imperial Conference through the Balfour Declaration of 1926, recognising Great Britain and the Dominions as "autonomous communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown and freely associated as members of the British Commonwealth of Nations".
+Their full legislative independence was subsequently confirmed in the Statute of Westminster 1931.
+In the 1920s and 1930s, they began to represent themselves in international bodies, in treaty making, and in foreign capitals.
+Vestiges of empire and colonial rule lasted in some dominions late into the 20th century and indeed still exist today.

-With the dissolution of the British Empire after World War II and the formation of the Commonwealth of Nations, it was decided that the term Commonwealth country should formally replace dominion for official Commonwealth usage.
-This decision was made during the 1949 Commonwealth Prime Ministers' Conference when India was intending to become a republic, so that both types of governments could become and remain full members of the Commonwealth, and this term hence refers to the autonomous dominions and republics.

-After this, the term dominion without its legal dimension stayed in use for thirty more years for Commonwealth countries which had the crown as head of state, before gradually, particularly after 1953, being replaced by the term realm, as equal realms of the crown of the Commonwealth.
+With the transition of the British Empire into the Commonwealth of Nations in the aftermath of the Second World War, it was decided that the term Commonwealth country should formally replace dominion for official Commonwealth usage.
+This decision was made during the 1949 Commonwealth Prime Ministers' Conference when India was intending to become a republic, so that both types of government could become and remain full members of the Commonwealth.
+Commonwealth country is thus a successor term to dominion; it referred to both realms (with the King as head of state) and republics (usually with presidents as head of state).
+After 1949, the term dominion, without its legal dimension, stayed in use for around thirty more years — mostly as a category label for a set of smaller, now Commonwealth-member realms (i.e. those where the British monarch remained as head of state).